‘General Hospital’ Spoilers: Tonja Walker Finally Makes her Way Back, Her Return Promises To Shake Things Up In Port Charles

 — Soaps In Depth ABC (@soapsindepthabc) December 28, 2016

 There are even rumors that she could be Helena Cassadine that has come back from the dead in a younger version of the Cassadine matriarch.
-Celebrity Dirty Laundry put that out there recently and that would really make everyone in Port Charles cringe.
+Celebrity Dirty Laundry put that out there recently, and that would really make everyone in Port Charles cringe.
 Talk about shaking things up.
 This scenario may seem impossible in the real world, but stranger things have happened before on this soap, so anything is possible.

 Is Olivia Jerome really back to torment her brother for killing her?
 Does Olivia have a twin that is out for revenge?
 Sound off your thoughts on who you think Tonja Walker will be playing on General Hospital this time around.